zack-bitcoin/amoveo-docs/blog_posts/pedersen_commits.md

 Motivation
 ============

-Pedersen commitments can be used as an alternative to merkle trees.
-This makes proofs shorter.
+Maybe pedersen commitments can be used as an alternative to merkle trees wit shorter proofs.

-If a merkle tree is storing N elements, then the proofs are log2(N) long.
-And we are storing 2 hashes per level.

-With Pedersen commitments we can store thousands of elements per node so it is something like log2048(N).
-Much shorter proofs.

 Pedersen Commits Basics
 =============